catherinevee/iam-temprole-creator/IMPLEMENTATION_SUMMARY.md

 - **Troubleshooting Guide**: Common issues and solutions
 - **Operational Runbooks**: Admin procedures

-## 🏆 Conclusion
+## Conclusion

-The IAM Role Vending Machine has been successfully implemented according to all specifications in the original requirements.
+The Temporary IAM Creator has been successfully implemented according to all specifications in the original requirements.
 The solution provides:

 - **Enterprise-grade security** with comprehensive controls
 - **User-friendly interface** with rich CLI and API